A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Introduction

-\begin{rmk} We shall show (see \S\ref{ssec:Invs}) that all class (c) surfaces are birational to surfaces of type $(9, [1,1,3,4])$ and all class (d) surfaces are all birational to surfaces of type $(12, [1,1,4,6])$.
-The first is number $8$ in M. Reid's list of $95$ families, and the second is number $14$. \end{rmk}
+\begin{rmq} We shall show (see \S\ref{ssec:Invs}) that all type 3 surfaces are birational to surfaces of type $(9, [1,1,3,4])$ and all type 4 surfaces are birational to surfaces of type $(12,[1,1,4,6])$.
+The first is number $8$ in M. Reid's list of $95$ families, and the second is number $14$. \end{rmq}